Coronavirus: Postal Services Information and Updates

 Effective 26 March 2020 and until further notice, the UPS Service Guarantee (also referred to as the UPS Money Back Guarantee) has been suspended.

-- Doorstep parcel deliveries.
-All parcels which do not require a Proof of Delivery and, where possible, will be left in a safe place.
-If no safe place is available or a Proof of Delivery is required, Yodel will ring or knock on the door and move 2 meters away from the door.
-Where the customer answers the door, they will explain that they are making a delivery and ask the customer for confirmation of their surname.
-Yodel will select “Unable to sign Covid-19” enter the customer’s surname.
+If no safe place is available or a signature of Proof of Delivery is required, Yodel drivers and couriers will place the parcel on the customer's doorstep, ring or knock on the customer's door and then where safe to do so, retreat two metres away from the door.
+When the customer answers the door, they will explain that they are making a delivery and ask the customer for confirmation of their surname.